nipunsaif/Coustom_Exception/README.md

-# A Real Life Scenario of Custom Exception in Java
+# A Real Life Scenario of Custom Exception Handling in Java

 Abstract: